AbheestaV/notspotify/README.md

 # notspotify

 A Flutter project to clone spotify.
-MUSIC SHALL NOW BE FREE

 ## Getting Started